Sherwin Williams Alpaca: LRV, Undertones and a Little More

 What are the undertones of Alpaca?
 Will it look purple or pink?

 It depends on how sensitive you are to undertones.
-Personally, I love neutrals, but I’m not a HUGE fan of purple-pink and I WOULD find Alpaca just a WINK too colourful (purple) for me.
+Personally, I love neutrals, but I’m not a HUGE fan of purple-pink and I WOULD find Alpaca just a WINK too colorful (purple) for me.
 I might be more inclined towards the neutral approach of Sherwin Williams Agreeable Gray – but that’s me.
 Some homes have products in them that NEED this commitment to a purple undertone.
 As for pink, while it is a slightly warm purple undertone (meaning it leans more towards red/pink than blue), it doesn’t usually go too purple-pink.

 The more neutral looking Sherwin Williams Agreeable Gray